Every Gary Oldman Movie Ranked Worst To Best

 2003's "Sin" follows retired police officer Eddie Burns (Ving Rhames) as he tracks down his missing sister Kassie (Kerry Washington), who has been kidnapped by pornographer and all-around sleazeball Charlie Strom (Gary Oldman).
 But Eddie might have some sins of his own.

 While Oldman received some positive comments about his performance, the film mostly received harsh criticism for its tired plot and stilted dialogue.
 However, there was no bigger critic than Gary Oldman himself.
-In an interview with Time Out, Oldman was quoted as saying "Oh God, that's possibly the worst movie ever made.
+In an interview with Time Out, Oldman was quoted as saying, "Oh God, that's possibly the worst movie ever made.
 I even felt sorry for the trees they cut down for the script paper."
 He further explained that he only took the role because he needed the money after his divorce.

 So if you're looking for a movie to watch, you might want to skip this crime-thriller revenge story.
 Even Gary Oldman doesn't want you to watch this Gary Oldman movie.

-54. The Courier (2019)
+56. The Courier

 This underwhelming action film features an admirable performance by Kurylenko, but is let down in nearly every other aspect.
 The action is almost entirely contained to a multi-level parking garage full of generic beefy bad guys that are taken out with unconvincing choreography.
-Even Gary Oldman seems to be mumbling his way through the role on the way to his paycheck.
+Even Oldman seems to be mumbling his way through the role on the way to his paycheck.
+If you have the option to watch 2019's "The Courier," you might just want to return to sender.

-53. The Unborn (2009)
+55. The Unborn

 When Casey Beldon (Odette Annable) begins to see terrifying visions of an evil child (Ethan Cutkosky) and her eyes begin to change color, she turns to her family history in search of answers.
-She soon discovers that her grandmother Sofi Kozma (Jane Alexander) had a twin brother who died from Nazi experimentation.
+She soon discovers that her grandmother Sofi Kozma (Jane Alexander) had a twin brother who died from experimentation.
 An evil spirit known as a dybbuk brought her brother back to life and it's been haunting the family ever since.
 Casey turns to Rabbi Joseph Sendak (Gary Oldman) and Episcopal priest Arthur Wyndham (Idris Elba) to attempt to exorcize the dybbuk.

 While the film attempts to breathe new life into the exorcism genre by telling the story through a Jewish lens, the beats remain formulaic and the scares are predictable and tame.
 2009's "The Unborn" is another example showing that even putting the incredibly talented Gary Oldman into your generic horror film doesn't make it good.